MicrosoftDocs/fabric-docs/docs/cicd/variable-library/variable-library-overview.md

 The default value is the value that is used by default unless you specifically define a [different value to use](#value-sets-optional).

-When you create a new value set, the new value set is created with pointers to the default value for each variable.
+When you create an alternative value set, the new value set is created with pointers to the default value for each variable.
+You can then change the value for each variable in the new value set.

 ### Value sets (optional)